DionKill/ps4-linux-tutorial/docs/installation.md

 - [ps4boot.github.io](https://ps4boot.github.io/) (5.05/6.72/9.60) (Webkit method)
 - [ps4boot.free.nf/index.html](http://ps4boot.free.nf/index.html) (5.05-12.02) (GoldHEN method, works only with HTTP not HTTPS)

+> [!WARNING]
+> Use a 1GB VRAM payload for installation and first boot.
+After that, you can change to whatever you want, but I recommend 2GB.

 ## Installation commands
-Okay, the shitty part is over.
-Now comes the easy stuff.
-You'll be sent to the Rescue Shell, and all you need to do is:
+Now that the storage is covered, here comes the moment of truth.
+You'll be sent to the Rescue Shell.

+If you get an error, go to the Gotchas section.

 ::: details Internal HDD
 - Type "linux-hdd-install.sh"